-A student with a B+ average for the first twelve credit hours of graduate work will be permitted to proceed with completing an Athletic Training Thesis (KINESLGY 619).
-In addition to a Thesis Advisor, the student must have two other Faculty members serve on his/her Thesis Committee.
+A student with a B+ average for the first twelve credit hours of graduate work within the Kinesiology Athletic Training Education program will be permitted to proceed with completing an Athletic Training Thesis (KINESLGY 619).
+In addition to a Thesis Advisor, the student must have two other Faculty members serve on the Thesis Committee.
 Students considering writing a Thesis are strongly encouraged to discuss possible topics with potential Thesis Advisors soon after entering the Program.

-In order for the student to be recognized at the Kinesiology commencement ceremony, he/she and his/her Thesis Advisor must submit a thesis declaration form, available from Coordinator of Graduate Student Affairs, no later than April 1st.
-[1][RC2][3]
+In order for the student to be recognized at the Kinesiology commencement ceremony, the student and the Thesis Advisor must submit a thesis declaration form, available from Coordinator of Graduate Student Affairs, no later than April 1st.